 Highlights: Alert, Social, Humorous.

-Sealyham Terriers are often described as having a sly sense of humor that’s almost a bit mischievous.
-They’ve rightfully earned their reputation of being small clown dogs by providing owners with great entertainment.
+The Sealyham Terriers are often described as having a sly sense of humor that’s borderline mischievous.
+They’ve rightfully earned their reputation of being small clown dogs by providing owners with hours of great entertainment.

-On the flip side, they’re very friendly around humans and make excellent companion dogs.
-Their natural hunting instincts give them the alertness to become the respected watchdog they are.
+On the bright side, Sealyhams are very friendly around humans.
+Their natural hunting drive and instincts give them the vigilance to become the respected watchdog they are.
+Plus, not even their lavish facial hair will shed!

 Highlights: Devoted, Free-spirited, Charming.

-A Bedlington Terrier doesn’t look like your typical terrier with its uncanny sheep-like characteristics.
-Once masters of vermin-hunting, these dogs are now known as premier show dogs and companion dogs.
+A Bedlington Terrier doesn’t look like your typical terrier with its uncanny sheep-like qualities.
+Once masters of vermin-hunting, the Bedlington Terriers are now regarded as premier show dogs and companion dogs.

-Whether its their looks or personality, the Bedlington has a way with people.
+Whether its their looks or personalities, the Bedlington has a way with people.
 Many owners will tell you they’re the most charming of all terriers.
-Their loving personality makes it hard to disagree with that statement.
+The loving personality and good-nature make it hard to disagree with that statement.

 Highlights: Independent, Intelligent, Proud.

-Dandie Dinmont Terriers were bred to withstand the toughness of farm life, while adapting to the busyness of city life.
-They’re quiet and reserved dogs, earning the wonderful nickname of the “gentleman terrier.”
+Dandie Dinmont Terriers were bred to withstand the toughness of farm life, while adapting to the busyness of urban life.
+The result is a quiet and reserved dog, earning the wonderful and apt nickname of the “gentleman terrier.”

 Highlights: Loving, Athletic, Adventurous.

-Many dogs herd sheep, but the Portuguese Water Dog herds fish.
-They are one of the few dogs bred to assist fishermen with pushing fish into the net, among various tasks on the boat.
+Many dogs herd sheep or cattle, but the unique Portuguese Water Dog herds fish.
+In fact, they are one of the few dogs specifically bred to assist fishermen with pushing fish into the net.
+It’s why their coats are hypoallergenic and waterproof.

-In addition, their amazing athleticism helps them thrive on both water and land.
-Although, they’re mostly just affectionate family dogs today, their love for water and swimming never seems to go away.
+In addition, the water dog’s amazing athleticism helps them thrive as a highly agile dog on both land and water.
+Although they’re mostly just affectionate family dogs today, their love for water and swimming never seems to go away.

 Highlights: Courageous, Intelligent, Spirited.

-Standard Schnauzers are some of the most reliable dogs in the dogdom.
-They’re brave and confident, but also have a energetic and fun-loving side to them as well.
+Standard Schnauzers are some of the most reliable dogs in the canine kingdom.
+They can be brave and confident, but also have an energetic and fun-loving side to them as well.
+And not to mention, they’re highly intelligent dogs that learn quickly.

 Put them in the right family-oriented environment and they will thrive as companion dogs.
-On the other hand, assign them a specific duty (such as rat-hunting) and they will get it done no matter what.
+On the other hand, assign them a specific duty or task (such as rat-hunting) and they will get it done no matter what.
+They’re as determined as dogs come.

 Highlights: Bold, Spirited, Gentle.

-These terriers are bold, dashing and brave, earning the nickname of the “Daredevil” Terrier.
+The Irish Terriers are bold, dashing and brave, earning them the nickname of the “Daredevil” Terrier.
 They have a feisty personality that can take some time to get used to.
 However, they’re gentle and tenderhearted when need be.

-Their signature wiry red coats give them a unique look, all while minimizing dander production.
-A Irish Terrier can be as versatile as any terrier: they’re adaptable companions, skilled vermin hunters and great watchdogs.
+Their signature wiry red coats give them a unique look, all while minimizing dander production in the home.
+However, a Irish Terrier can be as versatile as any terrier: they’re adaptable dogs, skilled vermin hunters and formidable watchdogs.

 Highlights: Friendly, Cheerful, Loyal.

 While they may have a cheerful and happy personality, the Soft Coated Wheaten is just as stubborn as any other terrier.
-But if you can handle this, they make some of the best companion dogs among the hypoallergenic breeds.
+That is, they require much consistency and a firm hand when it comes to obedience training.

-They are undeniably fun-loving and get along great with children.
-And although they rarely shed, careful grooming is necessary to prevent their soft, silky long coats from matting.
+They are undeniably fun-loving dogs and tend to get along great with children.
+And although they rarely shed, careful grooming is necessary to prevent their soft, silky long coats from tough matting.
+These tangles can seriously hurt the dog.

 Highlights: Loving, Devoted, Sensitive.

-The “Holy Dog of Tibet” is everything you expect from a dog given such a nickname.
-They affectionate and loyal, but also vigilant enough to make some of the best watchdogs for Tibetan monasteries.
+The “holy dog of Tibet” is everything you expect from a dog given such a nickname.
+They will be loving and loyal, but also alert enough to make some of the best watchdogs for the Tibetan monasteries.
+Even today, they retain their watchdog instincts.

-Tibetan Terriers love being around people and socializing with dogs.
+Tibetan Terriers love being around people and socializing with other dogs.
+As brave as they are, they do have a sensitive and gentle side.
 Just keep in mind that these rare dogs may be difficult to find, especially in the western countries.

 Highlights: Loving, Keen, Low-maintenance.

 Are you a fan of truffles?
-The Lagotta Romagnolo dogs, or “truffle dogs,” were bred to track down truffles with their keen sense of smell.
-In fact, they’re one of the very few dog breeds used for finding this rare delicacy.
+The Lagotta Romagnolo dogs, or “truffle dogs,” were bred to find and track down truffles with their keen sense of smell.
+In fact, they’re one of the very few breeds specifically trained for finding this rare delicacy.

-If put in a household, they still make fantastic family dogs with relatively low maintenance.
-Just keep in mind, their coats do require some grooming despite being hypoallergenic.
+They’re highly skilled in their jobs.
+Though when put in a household, they will make fantastic family dogs with relatively low maintenance.
+But due to the tight curls of their coats, they may require some grooming despite being hypoallergenic.

 Highlights: Intelligent, Alert, People-loving.

 It’s hard to resist a Kerry Blue Terrier once you’ve met one.
-They’re highly devoted to their people and get along with just about anybody.
-It won’t take long before you’ve become best friends with one.
+It’s hard to ignore the unwavering loyalty to their people.
+Plus, they’ll get along with just about anybody.
+We don’t think it’ll be long before you’ve become best friends with one.

 In addition, the Kerry Blue is one of the more versatile terriers.
-They not only hunt vermin and small game, but also herd cattle and sheep.
-These skills, combined with their special hypoallergenic blue coats, make them hard to resist.
+They not only hunt vermin or small game, but also herd cattle and sheep.
+But what makes them truly unique is their special hypoallergenic blue coats, making them hard to resist.

 Highlights: Intelligent, Loyal, Confident.

 Known for their mop-like dreadlocks coat, the Puli dog is a confident yet hardworking family companion.
-Although they’re classified as medium-sized dogs, their messy coats make them appear much bigger than they actually are.
+And although they’re classified as medium-sized dogs, the messy coats make them appear much bigger than they actually are.

-Still, they are brimming with self-confidence, capable of being the center of attention in any crowd.
-And if you need an ice-breaker, your Puli makes the perfect conversation piece.
+Still, the Puli dogs are always flowing with self-confidence, capable of embracing the center of attention in any crowd or household.
+And if you need an ice-breaker, your Puli makes the perfect conversation piece for any dog lover.

 Highlights: Devoted, Calm, Alert.